botarsh/The_Quanta/README.md

 Furthermore, domestic violence and honor killings are very common.
 The wife stays in an abusive relationship because of the fear of society.
 The family kills their daughters in the name of honor to keep up with the reputation of their family.
-The list continues as crimes against women are on the rise rape, dowry deaths, trafficking and many more.</pre>
+The list continues as crimes against women are on the rise rape, dowry deaths, trafficking and many more.

 <pre><h4>SOLUTION / WORKING PRINCIPLE(How QUANTA Helps)</h4></pre>